MKLab-ITI/pygrank/tutorials/documentation.md

 of instantiating them and then calling their `rank(graph, personalization)` method to obtain posterior node signals based on diffusing the provided personalization signal through the graph.

+### :scroll: List
+An exhaustive documentation of all the project's graph filters can be found [here](graph_filters.md).
+After initialization with the appropriate parameters, these can be used interchangeably with the above example.

 # Postprocessors
 Postprocessors wrap base graph filters to affect their outcome.
 Usage